gariev/xref/README.md

     }
 ```

     How to get rid out of this warning:

-    * Initialize the variable with some appropriate value (e.g. null)
+        - Initialize the variable with some appropriate value (e.g. null)
           before using it as parameter
-    * add function signature with *lint.add-function-signature*
+        - add function signature with *lint.add-function-signature*
           config file/command-line parameter (see below)

-* **Array autovivification** (severity: warning, code: XV04) <a name="XV04">
+* <a name="XV04"> **Array autovivification** (severity: warning, code: XV04)

     Similar to the above - when a value assigned to a variable that was never
     defined in array context, a new array is instantiated.
 This may be intended